vrgb-dev/vrgb/README.md

     HID_ID=0018:00000B05:000019B6

 Other ASUS laptops using the same controller may work but require testing.

-Community reports are welcome.
+Community reports are more than welcome.

 ------------------------------------------------------------------------

-Quick Install
+### Quick Install

 Clone the repository and run the installer.